BrAmaral/Purple-Team-Resources/Tools References.md

 [Dr.Web Live Disk](https://free.drweb.com/aid_admin/) - "FREE emergency system repair from a DVD disk or a bootable USB drive to be used if your Windows system is rendered non-bootable by malware"

 ## Tech Support & Troubleshoot
-[Anydesk Remote Desktop Tool](https://anydesk.com/en/downloads/windows) - A powerful Remote Desktop tool that does not require installation.
+[Anydesk Remote Desktop Tool](https://anydesk.com/en/downloads/windows) - A powerful Remote Desktop tool that does not require installation. \
+[Hiren's Boot](https://www.hirensbootcd.org/) - A powerful live OS used for troubleshooting windows systems.
+Very popular among tech support teams.

 ## Host Based Malicious Behavior Detection Tools
 [CrowdtInspect](https://www.crowdstrike.com/resources/community-tools/crowdinspect-tool/) - A Host-Based Process Inspection made by Crowdstrike